Guide - Rope Bondage

 Terms you may hear

-• The Bite - Middle of your rope, bite is more important for shibari methods.
+• Bight - Middle of your rope, bite is more important for shibari methods,

 • Frictions - When rope is held together by itself by friction.
 Think like rope tired around your wrist, with a rope inside that.
 That would be a friction, because friction is holding the rope in place.